Eddie2111/Eddie2111/README.md

 <br/>

 <p align="left">
-A passionate javascript full stack developer with 3 years of experience.
-Now I am stuck with Docker, k8, tests, TypeScript and GoLang but advancing to `The Spring Framework`.
+A passionate backend-focused full stack developer with 3 years of experience.
+Now I am stuck with Docker, k8, tests, TypeScript and GoLang but advancing to `Blockchain wtih Ethreum and Hyperledger Fabric`.
 No matter what I learn, I try to solve real life problems and my designing skills.
 I love to solve real-world problems.
 With that being said, thank you for visiting me!!</p>

 <h3 align="left">Skills:</h3>